Reeve Aleutian Airways: Founding

-In July 1946, another DC-3 was purchased from the USAF.
-In the winter of 1946–47, Reeve filed with the CAA for a license to operate on the 1783 mi run between Anchorage and Attu, and in the summer of 1947 he was making weekly flights down the chain.
+In July 1946, another DC-3 was purchased from the United States Air Force.
+In the winter of 1946–47, Reeve filed with the Civil Aeronautics Administration (CAA) for a license to operate on the 1783 mi run between Anchorage and Attu Island, and in the summer of 1947 he was making weekly flights down the chain.
 Within a year, he was running a twice-weekly service, keeping all four DC-3s busy.
 It was during this time that Reeve Aleutian suffered its first accident.
 DC-3 N46567 being damaged in an accident during take-off at Merrill Field.
 The aircraft was insured, and Reeve bought a twin-engine Beechcraft and a Lockheed Electra 10-B to replace the DC-3, which was subsequently repaired and eventually sold.

 On March 24, 1947, Reeve Aleutian Airways was incorporated.
 The company was running scheduled and charter services all over Alaska, despite not having a formal CAA certificate.
 About this time, Reeve was ordered to get authorization to use the wartime Chain bases he was using.
 Reeve flew to Washington and leased Dutch Harbor field and acquired landing permits for Kodiak, Adak and Attu.
 Electra NC14994 was traded in during 1947, going to Continental Airlines.

 In April 1948, Reeve Aleutian Airways was granted a temporary, five-year airline certificate.
 With the need to run the business on proper business lines (maintain an office, publish schedules and tariffs etc.), the Beechcraft and Electra were traded in for two Sikorsky S-43 amphibians.
 In October 1948, Port Heiden was de-activated, followed by Dutch Harbor, Attu and Umnak.
 Reeve took over Umnak and conceded Attu, which was not vital to his operations.
 About this time, the Naval Air Transport Service began selling tickets to Adak in competition with Reeve.
 Reeve went to Washington and met with Louis Johnson, who granted all the business in the area to Reeve.
 In 1948 another DC-3, a Sikorsky S-43 and a Grumman G-21 Goose were purchased.